jm1021/leuck_reunion/family-night.md

 ## Family Night
 > Each evening family will meet.
 Family nights are intended to build the Leuck family legacy.

-### Monday Leuck Greet
+### Monday Leuck Greet by Mom and Pop (Bring a question for Mom and Pop?)
 > Memories, Movie, Games, Popcorn.
 As we slumber in from our travels, how about an unwinding night?
 - Mom and Pop welcome, stories about there first family reunions.
 Recap of some of the great Leuck get togethers.
+- Question and Answers.
 - Play a Movie
-- Have an area for Games
+- Have an area for Board and Card Games

 Trivia, which one is Frank and Judith?  who are the others?